80at8/poller-v1/README.md

 ## Requirements

 The poller requires a 64bit x86 CPU.
 At least 2 cores and 4GB of RAM is recommended - assigning more cores will help with rapid polling to a degree.
 The poller is mostly built in PHP and has been tested on Ubuntu Linux 16.04.
+We recommend a minimum of 40 GB of disk space so the poller can rotate it's log files, for those of our customers running the v1-poller on SBC's we recommend a 64GB SD-card.

 ## Installation & Setup